TEALSK12/2nd-semester-introduction-to-computer-science/units/supplemental/calculator_canada.md

 Software development process is iterative and agile process.
 The actual "coding" is done during Phase 5 "Making".
-Before the designer divides into coding, it is crucial to spend enough time flushing through the idea, and doing some sketches of what using the program will look like.
+Before the designer dives into coding, it is crucial to spend enough time flushing through the idea, and doing some sketches of what using the program will look like.

 The Prototype phase is meant to be quick and efficient, using materials that are easily available.
 This can be a pencil and paper sketch of a flowchart, and sketch of the software interface, what things will look like when the client uses the software.
 What does input (and data format) does it prompt from the user?
 What output will it generate?

-The Testing phase here refers to testing the design, and not seeing if your code works.
+The Testing phase here refers to testing the prototype design, and not seeing if your code works.
 It means getting others (possibly potential users) to look at your prototype, and see if its usage makes sense.
 Give the tester a scenario, and ask them what they would do, and then tell them what result or action would happen next.
 The tester's response and feedback should be observed and used to make a new iteration of the design.

+Note: Generally, using the console to type/read input/output is not user-friendly.
+Therefore, in this project, we can solve this problem by learning how to read/write data from a file.
+(See note about parsing CSV files below).
+It may not be as pretty as a graphical interface, but as least it's efficient.
+In fact, when a scientist or financial analyst is focussed on crunching numbers and analyzing results, they prefer skipping the graphical interface, and working with data that is create/provided in a simple text format.
+It is also common practice in business applications to interface data with a program like Excel, which is why the CSV format is convenient.

 ---